Ph.D. in Business Administration with a major in Management Information Systems

 Prerequisites

-All applicants must have either an undergraduate or master’s degree in MIS or a related field such as Business, Information Sciences or Computer Science.
-Each applicant is also required to know statistics and calculus.
+All applicants must have either an undergraduate or master’s degree in MIS or a related field such as Business, Information Sciences, Operations Management, or Computer Science.
+Students who enroll in this program must have strong preparation in advanced calculus, statistics, and probability.

 Major Requirements

-The Management Information Systems (MIS) doctoral program is designed to develop scholars capable of conducting high-impact research at the intersection of technology, organizations, and people.
+The Management Information Systems (MIS) doctoral program provides a unique mix of behavioral, economic, statistical and analytical training to its students.
+It is designed to develop scholars capable of conducting high-impact research by engaging with analytical modeling and empirical research using advanced tools to explore questions at the intersection of people, processes, and technologies.
 It is heavily research-oriented while emphasizing relevance to the practice of business.
-As such, the primary goal of the program is to produce competent scholars who will contribute to the Information Systems community through careers in university teaching and research, as well as selected administrative and research positions in industry.
+As such, the primary goal of the program is to produce innovative scholars who will contribute to the Information Systems (IS) and Business Analytics (BA) communities through academic careers in university teaching and research, as well as high-level research positions in industry.

-All MIS doctoral students must complete courses in four areas – Tools for Analytical Research (TAR), Primary and Support Area Coursework, and Research Competence Milestone Projects.
+All MIS doctoral students must complete courses in four areas – Primary Coursework, Tools for Analytical Research (TAR), Support Area Coursework, and Research Competence Milestone Projects.

 I. Primary MIS Coursework

-The primary area courses and seminars provide opportunities for in-depth study of organizational, managerial and behavioral issues in Information Systems.
-Further, the seminars provide broad coverage of methodology and philosophy of science topics.
-Along with the research competence requirement, described below, the seminars aim to develop the students' research competencies, thus preparing them for a career in academia at leading research institutions.
-All MIS doctoral students must complete five primary area seminars as specified by the program.
+The primary area courses and seminars provide opportunities for in-depth study of issues in technology management and analytics.
+These courses and seminars aim to develop the students' research competencies, thus preparing them for a career in academia at leading research institutions.
+All MIS doctoral students must complete three primary area seminars:

 II.
 Tools for Analytical Research (TAR) Area